Finding a good freight forwarder is crucial to the success of your business.

 Considerations for Working with Global Freight Forwarding Companies

 Working with name-brand global forwarders has its advantages.
 They have the muscle to secure good rates and preferential treatment from the big air and ocean carriers.
-But being popular means that the larger forwarders have to make choices.
-Their larger customers bring in more business, and it’s only natural that in busy periods, larger customers will get preferential treatment to the detriment of smaller customers.
+But being popular means that in busy periods, larger customers will get preferential treatment to the detriment of smaller customers.
 In fact, only 35% of large forwarders responded to a small business’s quote request in a recent mystery shopping survey.

 Let’s face it, you need to rely on contacting your freight forwarder when necessary.
 If your primary point of contact is going to be a 1-800 number, that’s an indication of how easy it will be to communicate.